gul-cpp/gul14/README.md

-# libgul
+# General Utility Library

-The general utility library contains often-used utility functions and types that form the foundation for other libraries and programs.
+The General Utility Library (GUL) for C++14 contains often-used utility functions and types that form the foundation for other libraries and programs.
 The main fields covered by the library are:

   * String handling
   * Concurrency